JeremyIglehart/silverforestquilts.github.io/_posts/Sabrina-Ruby/Log-Cabin-Pink-Blue/2014-04-23-Log-Cabin-Pink-Blue.md

 ### by Sabrina R.

-Note from Jackie:  A special thanks to Highland Orchard of West Chester, PA for their so kindly allowing me to photograph Sabrina's quilt in their beautiful orchard.
+Note from Jackie:   A special thanks to Highland Orchards of West Chester, PA for their so kindly allowing me to photograph Sabrina's quilt in their beautiful orchards among the blooming plum trees.